-This guidance document is designed to serve as an implementation guide for the work plan and activity completion requirements for Budget Period 5 for the period of 2023-2024.
-Under the administrative authority of the Centers for Disease Control and Prevention (CDC), this budget period marks the fifth year of the project period.
-This budget period is also the fifth year the HPP and PHEP programs are separated fiscally but remain aligned programmatically.
-New reporting requirements for the PHEP cooperative agreement are not expected to impact the PHEP Regions during this budget period despite the number of work plan activities presented.
+This guidance document is designed to serve as an implementation guide for the work plan and activity completion requirements for Budget Period 1 for the period of 2024-2025.
+Under the administrative authority of the Centers for Disease Control and Prevention (CDC), this budget period marks the first year of the new 5-year project period (2024-2029).

-This budget period the Regional PHEP work plan is similar to last year's work plan and has a total of thirteen (13) activities.
-The Regional Coordinator or subject matter expert (SME) for the region will need to know that again this budget period the Local Public Health Departments have been broken into three (3) work plans, Small, Medium and Large, depending on the county size.
-The Regional Coordinator or SME will need to be familiar and understand all three (3) work plans in order to provide technical assistance to the member county health departments of the region, plus have a full understanding of the Regional work plan.
+For budget period 1, the Regional PHEP work plan has a total of fourteen (14) activities and is similar to the previous year's work plan.
+The Regional Coordinator or subject matter expert (SME) for the region will need to know that in budget period 1 all Local Public Health Departments, Small, Medium, and Large, will have the same work plan.
+The Regional Coordinator or SME will need to be familiar with this work plan in order to provide technical assistance to the member county health departments of the region, plus have a full understanding of the regional work plan.

 Kansas PHEP will continue to focus on developing community partnerships, expanding networking and developing a support framework within communities.
-Kansas Department of Health and Environment (KDHE) will continue to make diligent efforts to help ensure work plan items for local public health departments and the regions are within the requirements of the cooperative agreement and aligned with local public health department activities, regional activities and emergency management practices.
+Kansas Department of Health and Environment (KDHE) will continue to make diligent efforts to help ensure work plan items for local public health departments and the regions are within the requirements of the cooperative agreement and aligned with local public health department activities, regional activities, and emergency management practices.
 KDHE Preparedness Program will also review reporting processes and procedures to reduce the reporting workload on the PHEP administrators and Regional Coordinators.